 School districts are increasingly implementing alternative approaches to school discipline in response to the backlash on exclusionary practices that disparately impact students of color, students with disabilities and other disadvantaged minority groups.
 (01:03:37)

-Visit our Programs & Materials page for our latest teleconference focusing on practical ideas and options for lawyers, judges, and agencies to better help children ages 17-21.
+Visit our Programs & Materials page for our latest teleconference focusing on the accessibility of juvenile delinquency records.